DolorHunter/W3Notepad/computerarchitecture/chep1.md

 _注: 一个软件与硬件之间的契约._

 * Properces of a good abstraccon
-  * Lasts through many generacons\(portability\)
+  * Lasts through many generations\(portability\)
   * Used in many different ways\(generality\)
-  * Provides convenient funcconality to higher levels
+  * Provides convenient functionality to higher levels
-  * Permits an efficient implementacon at lower levels
+  * Permits an efficient Implementations at lower levels

 Microarchitecture/Organization:

-* Tradeoffs on how to implement ISA for some metric\(Speed, Energy, Cost\)
+* Trade offs on how to implement ISA for some metric\(Speed, Energy, Cost\)
 * Examples: Pipeline depth, number of pipelines, cache size, silicon area, peak power, execution ordering, bus widths, ALU widths

 ## 软件的发展

-up to 1955, Libraries of numerical routines
+Up to 1955, Libraries of numerical routines

 * Floating point operations
 * Transcendental functions